Qiskit/RFCs/0000-qiskit-pulse-schedule-relative-timing.md

 }
 ```

-A rough sketch for the implementation of some of the methods described above could look like this:
+A rough sketch for the implementation of some of append described above could look like this:

 ```
 # These can be done with a few more lines to avoid mutating the input, but for simplicity, I'll leave it like this to demonstrate the main idea